jadebustos/digital-cv/README.md

 ## 🎓 Education

 - **M.Sc., Quantum Computing**, <a href="https://www.unir.net/" target="_blank">UNIR</a> (Planning to finish it in 2025).
+    - Master Thesis (WIP): Homomorphic encryption and quantum computing.
 - **M.Sc., Artificial Intelligence**, <a href="https://www.unir.net/" target="_blank">UNIR</a> (December 2022).
-    - Master Thesis: _Deep Learning and Edge Computing application to violence detection._
+    - Master Thesis: _Deep Learning and Edge Computing application to violence detection._ I built a prototype using a Raspberry pi 3b+, a webcam and the Intel® Neural Compute Stick 2 to process video on real time to detect violence.
+I also built, trained and compared some model's performance based on ResNet50, InceptionV3, VGG16, VGG16, InceptionResNetV2 and Xception.
 - **Consulting Expert e-IT: Information Technology Management**, <a href="https://uah.es/" target="_blank">University of Alcala</a> (November 2008).
 - **Certificate of Pedagogical Aptitude**, <a href="https://www.ucm.es/" target="_blank">Complutense University of Madrid</a> (March 2005).
 A teaching qualification required in Spain to teach at the secondary education level.
 - **M.Sc. in Mathematics**, <a href="https://www.usal.es/" target="_blank">University of Salamanca</a> (March 2004).